HAKSOAT/haksoat.github.io/_posts/2020-11-19-write-comments-not.md

 let distance = Math.sqrt(xdiff ** 2 + ydiff ** 2);
 {% endhighlight %}

-Then for some business reason, the Euclidean distance is not what is needed anymore but the Manhattan distance—you don't have to be concerned what Manhattan or Euclidean distance means.
+Then for some business reason, the Euclidean distance is not what is needed anymore but the Manhattan distance—you don't have to be concerned about what Manhattan or Euclidean distance means.
 All that matters is that the code needs to change.

 {% highlight javascript %}